-Depreciation and amortisation charges grew moderately in 2021 compared to previous period, reflecting robust investment programme.
-The Net income of the Group grew in step with EBITDA, helped by foreign currency gains.
+Depreciation and amortisation charges grew moderately in 2022 compared to previous period, reflecting robust investment programme.
+The Net profit of the Group grew by 23% year over year, helped by foreign currency gains.

-O2 Group revenue has grown by 5.7% in 2021.
-Fixed services revenues in O2 Czech Republic grew in 2021, driven mainly by the continued success of the technology-agnostic broadband proposition, PayTV services, and new ICT projects, offsetting the continued decline of traditional fixed voice services.
-Consolidated reported EBITDA improved by 11.3% year-on-year, driven by the top line growth and by further improving operational efficiency.
-Consolidated net profit grew in line with the EBITDA growth.
+O2 Czech Republic has reported revenue growth of 7.7% in 2022.
+Fixed services revenues in O2 Czech Republic grew in 2022, driven mainly by the continued success of the technology-agnostic broadband proposition, PayTV services, and new ICT projects, offsetting the continued decline of traditional fixed voice services.
+EBITDA growth was 6.8% year-on-year, driven by the top line growth and by further improving operational efficiency.